CoCoLM: COmplex COmmonsense Enhanced Language Model with Discourse Relations: Methods

-Besides the aforementioned discourse relations, ASER also provides the \textit{Co-Occurrence} relations between eventualities, which means that two eventualities appear in the same sentence, but there is no explicit discourse relations between them.
-Even though compared with discourse relations, the \textit{Co-Occurrence} relations are less informative, we still think it reflects rich knowledge about eventualities.
+Besides the aforementioned discourse relations, \textsc{ASER} also provides the \textit{Co-occurrence} relations between eventualities, which mean that two eventualities appear in the same sentence, but there are no explicit discourse markers between them.
+Co-occurrence information has been used for narrative event prediction~\cite{chambers-jurafsky-2008-unsupervised} Though \textit{Co-occurrence} relations are less informative, high frequency pairs still reflect rich knowledge about eventualities.
 Motivated by this, we propose another auxiliary task to help the model to learn such knowledge.
-Specially, given an eventuality sequence $S= (E_0, r_0, E_1, r_1, ..., r_{l-1}, E_{l})$ and an eventuality $E_c$, we format the input\footnote{The starting and separation tokens are based on the base model.
-For example, if we use BERT as the base model, we add ``[CLS]'' and ``[SEP]'', and if we use RoBERTa, we add ``<s>'' and ``</s>''.
-All notations in the rest of this paragraph are based on BERT.} as ``[CLS] $S$ [SEP] $E_c$ [SEP]''.
-We set 50\% of the time $E_c$ to be the positive \textit{co-occurred} eventuality with one of eventualities in the sequence while 50\% of the time $E_c$ is randomly sampled negative in ASER.
-Similar to the next sentence prediction in the original BERT, on top of the vector representation of token [CLS], i.e., $\mathbf{x}_{cls}$, we add another classification layer to predict whether the \textit{Co-Occurrence} relations appears or not.
+Specially, given an eventuality sequence $S= (E_0, r_0, E_1, r_1, ..., r_{l-1}, E_{l})$ and an eventuality $E_c$, we format the input\footnote{The special tokens are based on the base model, i.e., we add ``[CLS]'' and ``[SEP]'' for \texttt{BERT} models and add ``<s>'' and ``</s>'' for \texttt{RoBERTa} models.
+All notations in the rest of this paragraph are based on \texttt{BERT}.} as ``[CLS] $S$ [SEP] $E_c$ [SEP]''.
+We set 50\% of the time $E_c$ to be the positive \textit{co-occurred} eventuality with one of the eventualities in the sequence while 50\% of the time $E_c$ is randomly sampled negative in \textsc{ASER}.
+Similar to the next sentence prediction in the original BERT, on top of the vector representation of token [CLS], i.e., $\mathbf{x}_{cls}$, we add another classification layer to predict whether the \textit{Co-occurrence} relations hold or not.
 The training objective $\mathcal{L}_{occur}$ for binary classification is similar to $\mathcal{L}_{rel}$:

 where $\widetilde{l}_i$ is the true co-occurrence label~(positive or negative) for the sequence.

 Merging all three losses together, we can then define the overall loss function $\mathcal{L}$ as: